Prehistory of Marinduque: Notable discoveries

 One of his notable discoveries would be the wooden coffins excavated from a sepulchral cave in Marinduque.
 These coffins had carvings of crocodile images in its lids, similar to those found in Nosy Loapasana, Madagascar.

 Another would be his discovery of deformed skulls in the caves of Los Tres Reyes, Pamintaan and Macayan.

 These deformed skulls were similar to the ones discovered by Fedor Jagor in the 1860s.
 Such deformation in the skulls are a result of compression of the head, of a newborn child between two boards.
 This practice was done to make the head appear more elongated rather than round, and the forehead more flat, a feature considered as a “special mark of beauty” during the ancient times.
 Astoundingly, the same skull deformation was evident in those of ancient Mayan, Egyptian, and Incan people, despite not having any contact amongst each other.

-Marche’s further excavations were due to his “intoxication” when he excavated the Pamintaan Cave, a cave believed to be a burial site.
+Marche’s further excavations were due to his "intoxication" when he excavated the Pamintaan Cave, a cave believed to be a burial site.
 In here, several antiques, varying from Chinese urns, vases, gold ornaments, and such, were excavated.

 A publication of Alfred Marche’s expedition in Marinduque provides evidence for the Morionistic culture of the province during the past.
-According to this publication, the locals before were very superstitious about places that are yet to be explored.
-In line with this, they tried to stop Marche to go into the caves for they feared that he would be eaten by the aswang Thus, when he came out safely during the first explorations, they believed that he had an "anting-anting" (a pendant or charm) in hand that protected him from the "aswang".
+According to this publication, the locals before were very superstitious about places that were yet to be explored.
+In line with this, they tried to stop Marche from going into the caves, for they feared that he would be eaten by the aswang.
+Thus, when he came out safely during the first explorations, they believed that he had an "anting-anting" (a pendant or charm) in hand that protected him from the "aswang".